kiran-capoor94/kiran-capoor94.github.io/content/posts/Hello to all!.md

     "discuss",
   ]
 canonical_url: false
 description: "Founder, developer, and innovator at Texmith.
-Assisted MSCI in saving 400 man-hours by designing an automation system, which was then implemented by eClerx at the organizational level.
 Python and technology are my passion.
 Designing, building, and implementing solutions is something that I have done since my teenage years."
 ---

-## Hello to all

 Founder, developer, and innovator at Texmith.